Facility Dogs and Animal-Assisted Therapy

-- Improve communication between parents and care providers
+- Improve communication between family members and care providers

 What are hospital facility dogs?

-Hope and Davis are trained hospital therapy dogs.
-They respond to commands such as “jump on” and “snuggle.”
+Casey and Davis are trained hospital therapy dogs.
+They respond to commands such as “snuggle” and "high-five."
 They are part of our staff, with vests and badges.
 Both live with and report to work with OHSU employees who received training and certification in animal-assisted therapy.

 What are animal-assisted therapy teams?

-Hope and Davis are specially trained to bring joy and comfort to young patients.
-In patient rooms, they stretch next to a child for petting.
-Off-hours, both live with their handlers as regular dogs.
+Casey and Davis are specially trained to bring joy and comfort to young patients.
+In patient rooms, they can lie next to a child for petting.
+Off-hours, the dogs live with their handlers and caretakers.

-Handlers: Dr. Dana Braner, a pediatrician who focuses on critical care, and Kristin Knight, a clinical social worker in Doernbecher’s Pediatric Intensive Care Unit.
+Handlers: Dr. Dana Braner, Doernbecher's physician-in-chief, and Kristin Knight, a clinical social worker in Doernbecher’s Pediatric Intensive Care Unit.
 Off-hours, Davis divides his time between their homes.